ilivestrong/pomelo-node-challenge-solution/README.md

 - **npm run test-cvg**: This will run test coverage.

 #### API endpoints

+- http://localhost:3000/api/pomelochallenge/format  - **This API covers Problem 1 in the test**
+This API accepts an input JSON object, and outputs a transformed JSON object.
+Both input and output formats are provided in the test.

-- http://localhost:3000/api/pomelochallenge/repos/1  - **This API covers Problem 1 in the test**
+- http://localhost:3000/api/pomelochallenge/repos/1  - **This API covers Problem 2 in the test**
 This API connects with Github and searches repositores with term - "nodejs".
 It display 10 rows per page and a total of 10 pages.
 This setting can be customized via **appConfig.js** under **src >> configs** folder